-If you use spray paint on furniture, cabinets, or most other surfaces, you may notice an issue commonly called “fisheyes.”
-It’s called so because of its appearance.
+If you have ever used spray paint on furniture, cabinets, or other surfaces, you may notice an issue commonly called “fisheyes.”

 Why Does Paint Fisheye Occur?